"Your AI, My Shell": Demystifying Prompt Injection Attacks on Agentic AI Coding Editors: Related Work

 \section{Related Work}

 \smallsection{Prompt Injection Attacks in LLMs} Previous studies have demonstrated that LLMs (e.g., GPT-3.5, GPT-4) are highly vulnerable to prompt injection attacks~\cite{liu2025datasentinel,hung2024attention,debenedetti2024agentdojo,hui2024pleak}.
 Diverse scenarios have been explored, including indirect attacks where malicious prompts hide in external data sources~\cite{yi2025benchmarking}, and targeted attacks to steal system prompts from commercial LLM applications (e.g, Microsoft Copilot, and Poe)~\cite{hui2024pleak}.
 Recent work by Edoardo~\ea~\cite{debenedetti2024agentdojo} has examined prompt injection against LLM agents that can interact with external tools, but this work is limited to agents to recommend pre-defined sandboxed functions (e.g., an email API).
-Although prior studies have explored these attacks on text-based generation or recommendation systems, they do not consider the unique challenges posed by agentic systems that can autonomously execute actions with elevated privileges.
+Concurrent with our work, industry reports have documented prompt injection risks in AI coding editors~\cite{pillar2025, rulesfile2025}, mainly focusing on injecting malicious code into generated source files.
+While these reports demonstrate qualitative proof-of-concepts for IDE attacks, they rely on manual inspection of isolated examples.
+In contrast, our work provides the first large-scale systematic evaluation with 314 attack payloads covering 70 MITRE ATT\&CK techniques.
+We target agentic AI coding editors with system privileges, where attacks directly compromise the host machine through arbitrary command execution, and measure concrete system state changes rather than text output quality.

 \smallsection{Security Vulnerabilities of AI Coding Tools} Prior work has shown that AI coding tools would introduce new security risks to software development.
 Popular AI coding assistants (e.g., GitHub Copilot) have been demonstrated to recommend vulnerable code snippets, and approximately 40\% of their generated code is insecure~\cite{pearce2025asleep, majdinasab2024assessing}.
 Recent user studies reveal that developers with AI assistants often write less secure code, and are overconfident in the security of AI-generated code~\cite{perry2023users, sandoval2023lost, klemmer2024using}.
 Except for insecure code, these tools also pose a risk of data exposure.
 Huang~\ea~\cite{huang2024your} have shown that AI coding assistants can memorize and leak hand-coded credentials (e.g, API keys, passwords) from training data.
 In addition, Liu~\ea~\cite{liu2025protect} show that about half of AI coding tools in VSCode potentially expose credentials through unsafe storage practices.
 Compared to these studies, our work evaluates how prompt injection can turn AI coding editors into a malicious ``shell'' to run arbitrary commands.